richardherald/bank_api/README.md

 ## Introduction

-The Api is divided into the contexts below:
+The Api is organized into the contexts below:

 ## Users

 - Sign up new users
-> This feature creates a user and their account.
+> This feature creates an user and their account.
 When creating the account the user receives 100000 cents (hundred thousand cents).
 The API works with the monetary value in cents
 - Sign in users.
-> This feature requires the user's credentials (email and password) to be sent and, if the credentials are valid, a token will be sent in the response to be used for other protected resources
+> This feature requires the user's credentials (email and password), if the credentials are valid, the response will have a token that allow the access to protected resources
 - Get data user logged
-> This feature recover the the logged in user data
+> The feature return the user data

 ## Operations

 - Transfer
 > This feature transfers money from the logged-in user's account to another account.
-The logged in user must has the amount of money available in his account to cover the transfer fee.
+The user must has the amount of money available in his account to cover the transfer fee.
 - Withdraw
 > This feature allows the logged in user to withdraw money from their account.
-The logged in user must have enough balance in his account to cover the withdrawal amount.
-After withdrawal an email will be sent with the proof of withdrawal.
+The user must have enough balance in his account to cover the withdrawal amount.
+After withdrawal an email will be send with the proof of withdrawal.

 ## Transactions